hanlinqian/IntegrativeNetworkMap/Section1/readme.md

-This chapter is about network construction.
+This section is about network construction.